-Thank you for agreeing to serve as an external reviewer of Assistant Professor X in the review of his/her candidacy for promotion to Associate Professor in the Department of X at Lafayette College.
+Thank you for agreeing to serve as an external reviewer of Assistant Professor X in the review of [candidate's name] candidacy for promotion to Associate Professor in the Department/Program of X at Lafayette College.

-I enclose materials that have been assembled by Professor X as evidence of his/her scholarly accomplishments and promise.
-As you review these materials, we ask you to keep in mind the context within which Professor X conducts his/her work.
+I enclose materials that have been assembled by Professor X as evidence of [the candidate's] scholarly accomplishments and promise.
+As you review these materials, we ask you to keep in mind the context within which Professor X conducts their work.
 Lafayette College is an undergraduate institution with programs in liberal arts, sciences, and engineering.
 Scholarly activity and development are expected and highly valued but occur in an environment in which teaching is primary.
-It may also be useful to know that in some departments, particularly in the sciences and engineering, faculty members are expected to develop some part of their research program in such a way that undergraduates may participate in it.
+It may also be useful to know that in some departments/programs, particularly in the sciences and engineering, faculty members are expected to develop some part of their research program in such a way that undergraduates may participate in it.